giaccone/SpicePyBotStat/README.md

 ### Analysis performed
 Currently, SpicePyBot has been used by 1179 users for a total of 15254 analysis.
-Fig. 1 shows the percentages of the different analisys (`.op` = operating point, `.tran` = transient, `.ac` = alternatig current).
+Fig. 1 shows the percentages of the different analysis (`.op` = operating point, `.tran` = transient, `.ac` = alternatig current).

 <p align="center">
 <img src="./img/fig4_Analysis_percentage.png" width="450">